valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-columns.md

   ```

 For each case type for which custom columns are to be defined, a property is added to the `customDefinitionTables`
 object.
-The key of this property is the document definition id and the value an array of `DefinitionColumn`, i.e.:
+The key of this property is the document definition id, and the value an array of `DefinitionColumn`, i.e.:
 `'document-definition-name': []`.

 For each column that needs to be displayed for that case type a `DefinitionColumn` is added to the array.
 A